 To complete the apprenticeship program, apprentices must satisfy the work, competency, and related instruction requirements, as well as any special provisions, outlined in their contract.
-Before issuing a completion certificate to the apprentice, BAS will verify that the apprentice has satisfactorily completed all contract requirements.
+Initiation of the completion process is the responsibility of the sponsor, who must notify the ATR when an apprentice has completed all components of the contract (on-the-job-learning, paid related instruction, and any special provisions).
+Meanwhile, the related instruction provider will verify that the apprentice has satisfactorily completed their related instruction.